 Who should come to the seminar?

-This is a non-technical seminar aimed at senior managers in charities and social enterprises in the health and social care sector who are concerned with data governance.
+This is a non-technical seminar aimed at senior managers and trustees in charities and social enterprises who are concerned with data governance.

 The seminar will cover the following…